Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Comparison between Explore-Forward and Pure As-You-Go Approaches

 We consider deployment for a given $\xi_{out}$ and a given $\xi_{relay}$, for the objective in (\ref{eqn:unconstrained_problem_average_cost_with_outage_cost}).
-In Appendix~\ref{appendix:comparison_average_cost_backtracking_no_backtracking}, we provide numerical results for deployment with iWiSe motes (\cite{iwise}) (based on the Texas Instrument (TI) CC2520 which implements the IEEE~$802.15.4$ PHY in the $2.4$~GHz ISM band, yielding a bit rate of $250$~Kbps, with a CSMA/CA medium access control (MAC); $9$~dBi antennas were used in the experiments.
+We provide numerical results for deployment with iWiSe motes (\cite{iwise}) (based on the Texas Instrument (TI) CC2520 which implements the IEEE~$802.15.4$ PHY in the $2.4$~GHz ISM band, yielding a bit rate of $250$~Kbps, with a CSMA/CA medium access control (MAC)) equipped with $9$~dBi antennas.
 The set of transmit power levels $\mathcal{S}$ is taken to be $\{-18,-7,-4,0,5\}$~dBm, which is a subset of the transmit power levels available in the chosen device.
 For the channel model as in (\ref{eqn:channel_model}), our measurements in a forest-like environment inside the Indian Institute of Science Campus gave path-loss exponent $\eta=4.7$ and $c=10^{0.17}$ (i.e., $1.7$~dB); see \cite{chattopadhyay-etal14deployment-experience}.
 Shadowing $W$ was found to be log-normal; $W=10^{\frac{Y}{10}}$ with $Y \sim \mathcal{N}(0, \sigma^2)$, where $\sigma=7.7$~dB.
 Shadowing decorrelation distance was found to be $6$~meters.
 Fading is assumed to be Rayleigh; $H \sim Exponential(1)$.

 We define outage to be the event when the received signal power of a packet falls below $P_{rcv-min}=10^{-9.7}$~mW (i.e., $-97$~dBm); for a commercial implementation of the PHY/MAC of IEEE~$802.15.4$, $-97$~dBm received power corresponds to a $2\%$ packet loss probability for $127$~byte packets for iWiSe motes, as per our measurements.